Israel and Lebanon are expected to hold talks. What do we know?

 WHO WILL LEAD THE TALKS?

-Two Israeli officials said that talks would be held in Washington between Israeli ambassador to the US, Yechiel Leiter, and his Lebanese counterpart, Nada Hamadeh Moawad.
-One of the officials said the two would meet next week.
+Talks will be held in Washington on Tuesday between Israeli ambassador to the U.S., Yechiel Leiter, and his Lebanese counterpart, Nada Hamadeh Moawad, Israeli and Lebanese officials said.

+But the two sides have issued conflicting statements on what the talks would cover.

+Lebanon’s presidency said the two held a phone call on Friday and agreed to meet at the State Department to discuss announcing a ceasefire and setting a start date for bilateral talks under U.S. mediation.

 WHERE DOES ISRAEL STAND?